-Anyone may, without charge or request for permission, reproduce enactments and consolidations of enactments of the Canadian Government, and decisions and reasons for decisions of federally-constituted courts and administrative tribunals, provided due diligence is exercised in ensuring the accuracy of the materials reproduced and the reproduction is not represented as an official version.37
+Whereas it is of fundamental importance to a democratic society that its law be widely known and that its citizens have unimpeded access to that law. . . .
+Anyone may, without charge or request for permission, reproduce enactments and consolidations of enactments of the Government of Canada, and decisions and reasons for decisions of federally-constituted courts and administrative tribunals, provided due diligence is exercised in ensuring the accuracy of the materials reproduced and the reproduction is not represented as an official version.55

-The federal Department of Justice has granted a free licence for copying federal law:
+The federal Department of Justice has granted a free licence for copying federal law.56